selma-rahman/CS-330-PLP/README.md

 C++ is a general purpose programming language.
 It can be seen in many areas, including:
 - Game design and graphics
 - Operating Systems
-- Embedded systems and frmware
+- Embedded systems and firmware
 - Compilers
 - Browsers
 - Databases
-- and much more?
+- and much more!

 ## Installation
 To install C++ and start compiling programs, you need a compiler.
 Common choices include:
-- macOS/Linux: Clang or GCC (GNU Compler Collection)
+- macOS/Linux: Clang or GCC (GNU Complier Collection)
 - Windows: MinGW-w64 or Microsoft Visual C++ Build Tools

 ## Programming Environemnt / IDE